NickBarty/cp3406_EducationGame/README.md

 6) Run the command `rm -r index.php`
 7) Run the command `git pull origin master`

-That's it!.
+That's it!
 You should now have a local environment replica of the staging site that is connected to this repository

 ## Theme Details:
 _To Be Added_

 ## Workflow:

-###Development:
+##Development:
 - PHP Storm

 ###Collaboration: